aqashayan/CGT/README.md

 ## what is CliGsmTool ...

-### CliGsmTool is free and open source gsm repire tool
+### CliGsmTool is free and open source gsm repire tool.

 ------------------------------------------------------------------------------------------------------------------